Torre del Gallo: Origins

 In ancient times it was part of a genuinely fortified castle on the hill, strategically close to Florence.
 According to some historians, it belonged to the family Galli (or Gallo), who were of very ancient origin.
 An emblem written in Gothic calligraphy still remains in stone near a plaque located on one of the walls of the courtyard.
 Taking advantage of their position, the family demanded a toll from people coming down towards Florence from Impruneta.
 The fortress was partially demolished in 1280 due to the conflict between the Guelphs and Ghibellines.
 Further damage was inflicted in 1364 following the devastation of raids by the condottiero John Hawkwood, who ravaged the hills of Arcetri with "iron and fire".

 The Lanfredini

 The tower was later sold to Lamberteschi, who proceeded to rebuild it.
-It was then resold in 1464 to the brothers Jacopo and Giovanni Lanfredini, who lived there until the end of the fourteenth century, next to the Villa la Gallina.
-The Torre del Gallo passed to their descendants until the end of the family line in 1941, with the death of Cardinal Giacomo Lanfredini, Bishop of Osimo and Cingoli.
+It was then resold in 1464 to the brothers Jacopo and Giovanni Lanfredini, who had owned neighbouring Villa la Gallina since the end of the fourteenth century.
+The Torre del Gallo passed to their descendants until the end of the family line in 1741, with the death of Cardinal Giacomo Lanfredini, Bishop of Osimo and Cingoli.

 Some key moments in the history of the castle were experienced during the siege of Florence (1529-1530), when Pier Maria III de' Rossi, Count of San Secondo, the nephew of Giovanni dalle Bande Nere and commander of the Imperial troops, made it their headquarters with his troops hosted by Bartolomeo Lanfredini: from the top of the tower a hail of artillery were directed towards the area of Villa Giovannelli against the fortifications of San Miniato al Monte.